Home » Employment » CV vs Resume: Discover the Best Choice for You

 • The purpose of a resume is to demonstrate that your experience and skills make you the best candidate for a specific role which you are applying for.

-• Resumes focus more on your work experience and skills, and they typically do not include a section for research or publications.
+• Resumes focus more on your work experience and skills and typically do not include a section for research or publications.

 • Resumes are used when applying for industry, business, public sector, and nonprofit job roles, so the target audience is hiring managers and recruiters.